Chinese culture: Chinese jade

-Mythological beings in Chinese culture
+Mythological beings

 Loong

 Loongs, also known as Chinese Dragon, are legendary creatures in Chinese mythology, Chinese folklore, and East Asian culture.
 Chinese dragons have many animal-like forms such as turtles and fish, but are most commonly depicted as snake-like with four legs.
 They traditionally symbolize potent and auspicious powers, particularly control over water, rainfall, typhoons, and floods.
 The dragon is also a symbol of power, strength, and good luck for people who are worthy of it.
 During the days of Imperial China, the Emperor of China usually used the dragon as a symbol of his imperial power and strength.
 They are also the symbol and representative for the Son of Heaven, the Mandate of Heaven, the Celestial Empire and the Chinese Tributary System during the history of China.

 Fenghuang

 Fenghuang (鳳凰) are mythological birds found in Chinese and East Asian mythology that reign over all other birds.
 The males were originally called feng and the females huang but such a distinction of gender is often no longer made and they are blurred into a single feminine entity so that the bird can be paired with the Chinese dragon, which is traditionally deemed male.
-The fenghuang is also called the August Rooster" (鶤雞 or 鵾雞 (鹍鸡, yün^{4}-chi^{1} or k'un^{1}-chi^{1}, yùnjī or kūnjī)) since it sometimes takes the place of the Rooster in the Chinese zodiac.
+The fenghuang is also called the "August Rooster" (鶤雞 or 鵾雞 (鹍鸡, yün^{4}-chi^{1} or k'un^{1}-chi^{1}, yùnjī or kūnjī)) since it sometimes takes the place of the Rooster in the Chinese zodiac.
 In the Western world, it is commonly called the Chinese phoenix or simply Phoenix, although mythological similarities with the Western phoenix are superficial.